 After he had done the washing up, they talked over the coffee.

-Our Chinese neighbours have bedded down in their car for the night, talk about travelling light.
+Later our Chinese neighbours bedded down in their car for the night, talk about travelling light.

 The day has been rounded off by two more episodes of' Doc Martin', I think it's growing on her.